Alpha Waves: Legacy

 Alpha Waves was the final commercial game developed by Dinechin, with the creator saying "After a while, I realized I have other ways to make a living, there is more out there than videogames, and I sort of gave up — not necessarily for the worst."
-At a retrospective of the game at the software engineering conference FOSDEM in 2020, Dinechin said that he though Alpha Waves was not the best 3D effects at the time, which he said he felt belonged to the game Falcon (1987).
+At a retrospective of the game at the software engineering conference FOSDEM in 2020, Dinechin said that he thought Alpha Waves did not have the best 3D effects at the time, which he said he felt belonged to the game Falcon (1987).
 In their book Vintage Games (2009), authors Bill Loguidice and Matt Barton said that similar "jumping-centric" 3D platformer games be released such as Jumping Flash!
 (1995) and Montezuma's Return (1998).
 Kyle Hilliard of Game Informer wrote that Alpha Waves was a pioneer in 3D platform games while Super Mario 64 (1996) was the innovator of the genre.
 This was due to the latter game setting up staples of the genre such as having power-ups, diverse goals and unique environments.

 While making the port, he said the game "made me think in 3D" and how he could apply 3D to adventure games with character models and animation.
 When working on the port of Alpha Waves, Raynal began to believe it was possible to create new animation systems for home computers that included human characters.
 He developed them to be presented in front of 3D bitmapped backgrounds that would later be used in the game Alone in the Dark (1992).